johnpaul8714/git-github/README.md

 # git-github
-This repository has been created while learning GIT HUB from Edureka
+This repository has been created while learning GIT HUB from Edureka.